hpe-dev-incubator/hpe-dev-portal/content/blog/configuring-sso-for-hpe-greenlake-central-private-cloud-enterprise-and-hpe-greenlake-glcp-using-okta.md

    ![](/img/ws-image14.png)

    Congratulations!
-SSO will now be enabled for HPE GreenLake as well as the Aruba Central application.
+SSO will now be enabled for HPE GreenLake as well as the HPE GreenLake Cloud Platform (GLCP) application.
 Log out and on the HPE GreenLake home page, click **Sign in with SSO**.

 **Testing and troubleshooting:**